-The now-52-year-old Drudge and a skeleton staff effectively invented clickbait.
-They still present lines of juicy, but context-less text, aggregated from around the web, in a typewriter font: “STUDY: Farmers have most sex…” “Interior minister warns of repeat of migrant influx into EU…” “HILLARY 2020?
+The now-fifty-two-year-old Drudge and a skeleton staff effectively invented clickbait.
+They still present lines of juicy, but contextless, text, aggregated from around the Web, in a typewriter font: “STUDY: Farmers have most sex…” “Interior minister warns of repeat of migrant influx into EU…” “HILLARY 2020?
 ‘DON’T TEMPT ME’…”

 It’s been an effective recipe.
-In recent years, according to one analytics firm, the Drudge Report has surpassed the New York Times in web traffic.
-On his site, Drudge boasts 10 billion views for the last year, which is generally in line with other reported estimates.
+In recent years, according to one analytics firm, the Drudge Report has surpassed the New York Times in Web traffic.
+On his site, Drudge boasts ten billion views for the past year, which is generally in line with other reported estimates.
 And during the last presidential campaign, he used every bit of that influence to back Donald Trump, going all in on the candidate well before many other major conservative entities, including Fox News.

 Trump reciprocated Drudge’s affection after the election, calling him a “great gentleman” and hosting him at the White House.
 But cracks began emerging in Drudge’s devotion two years into Trump’s term, with the president’s inability to get full funding for the border wall.
 The issue was clearly central to Drudge’s support, as it was to that of other hardline conservatives, including Ann Coulter, who has heavily criticized Trump for failing to build the wall as promised.